millisom/GluGuide/SRS.md

 The user is able to manually track their meals.

 ### 3.2.3 Generate graph
 The application can generate graphs from the collected data.

+For more details, refer to the [Generate Graph Use Case](UCGenerateGraph.md)

 ### 3.2.4 Alerts
-The user can set alerts to remind them to track their data.
+The user can set alerts to remind them to track their glucose levels.

+For more details, refer to the [Manage Alerts Use Case](UCManageAlerts.md).

+### 3.2.4 Manage Admin Accounts
+In our Application, we have Admins to assits users, enforce policies and manage user data.

+For more details, refer to the [Manage Admins Use Case](UCManageAdmins.md).